digital-asset/docs.daml.com/docs/2.7.1/docs/canton/usermanual/installation.rst

 * :ref:`Static configuration <static_configuration>` are items which are not supposed to change and are therefore captured in the configuration file.
   An example is to which port to bind to.

-* Dynamic configuration are items such as Daml archives (DARs), domain connections or parties.
+* Dynamic configuration are items such as Daml archives (DARs), sync domain connections, or parties.
 All such changes are effected through :ref:`console commands <canton_console>` (or the :ref:`administration APIs <administration_apis>`).

-If you don't know how to connect to domains, onboard parties or provision Daml code, please read the :ref:`getting started guide <canton-getting-started>`.
+If you don't know how to connect to sync domains, onboard parties, or provision Daml code, please read the :ref:`getting started guide <canton-getting-started>`.

 .. todo::